chairemobilite/transition-docs/tutorial/README.md

 ![Lesson 9: batch calculation display files](images/lesson9_expandDisplayFiles.png)

-Now, to test another scenario, you may either create a new calculation from scratch by clicking the `New calculation` button again, or click on the `Create new calculation from this one` button, next to the last calculation
+Now, to test another scenario, you may either create a new calculation from scratch by clicking the `New calculation` button again, or click on the `Create new calculation from this one` button, next to the last calculation.

 ![Lesson 9: batch calculation create new from calculation](images/lesson9_createNewFromCalculation.png)

 If doing so, the demand and analysis data will be pre-filled with the previous calculation's parameters.
 It will use the same input file.
-Click next to use the same demand data, then change the scenario and click `Next` to confirm the new calculation.
+Click `Next` to use the same demand data, then change the scenario and click `Next` to confirm the new calculation.
 Start the calculation by clicking the `Calculate` button.

 You can now download the result files for each calculation, import it in various statistical analysis tools, compare the results, etc.